 If you are age 26 or younger and you did not already get the human papillomavirus (HPV) vaccine before you became pregnant, your doctor may suggest this vaccine after pregnancy.

-Routine vaccination is safe for you and your baby
+Routine vaccination is safe for you and your baby during breastfeeding.

-see the topics related to the specific illnesses mentioned above.
+For more information, see the topic Immunizations or see the topics related to the specific illnesses mentioned above.

 Centers for Disease Control and Prevention (2012).
 Guidelines for Vaccinating Pregnant Women.
 Available online: http://www.cdc.gov/vaccines/pubs/preg-guide.htm.